kartikmishra2004/kartikmishra2004/README.md

 ### 🌱 **Currently Learning**

-- Deepening my understanding of React hooks and advanced React patterns.
+- Deepening my understanding of Firebase, Next.js, and TypeScript.
-- Exploring MongoDB and mastering its use in building scalable applications.
-- Integrating secure authentication mechanisms like JWT.
+- Integrating Agora for real-time voice and video communication in apps.

 ---